elysiajs/documentation/docs/recipe/openapi.md

 # OpenAPI
 Elysia has first-class support and follows OpenAPI schema by default.

-Elysia can automatically generate an API documentation page and by providing a Swagger plugin.
+Elysia can automatically generate an API documentation page by providing a Swagger plugin.

 To generate the Swagger page, install the plugin:
 ```bash